tawanaj/tawanaj.github.io/_posts/2024-08-09-to-bloom-or-not-to-bloom.markdown

 Despite the scourging heat and burning leaves, my Hydrangea plant is producing fruit.
 It has kept its disposition by being firmly planted in the ground :potted_plant:.

 My commitment to keeping my routine, helped me to be fruitful.
 It wasn't that long ago where a terrible day would've ended a lot differently for me.
 I would have gone back to some addictive habits.
-But getting my behind to the gym, vocalizing where I was emotionally with a friend and  just talking through it, helped me keep my disposition of chosen sobriety. **Producing fruit in the form of a healthy body and mind.**
+But getting to the gym, vocalizing where I was emotionally with a friend and  just talking through it, helped me keep my disposition of chosen sobriety. **Producing fruit in the form of a healthy body and mind.**

  <br>